Peter Stretch: Clockmaker and real estate investor

 The first settlers of Philadelphia were mainly artisans, many of them belonging to the English gentry, who had sold their property and come to America to escape religious persecution.
-To this class belonged Peter Stretch.
+This describes Peter Stretch.
 He soon became an important figure in the social, political and economic life of Philadelphia.

 He was one of the earliest clockmakers to settle in the Province of Pennsylvania.
 The first record of his purchasing land was on July 26, 1707, when he acquired 300 acres in Gloucester County, New Jersey.
 Records show that Peter Stretch made a number of real estate purchases, some speculative or for investment.

 On November 11, 1715, he purchased a property at the southeast corner of Front and Chestnut Streets in Philadelphia, where he set up shop in his home.
 On March 1, 1719, he purchased another property, located at the southwest corner of Second and Chestnut, where he built a home and set up a shop called "Peter Stretch's Corner at the Sign of the Dial".
 He resided there until his death.

 At the time of his death, his will listed four properties in his possession: the house and lot at Front and Second Streets; the house on the corner of Second and Chestnut Streets (his residence and shop); a lot with two houses facing Morris Alley; and a 400-acre tract in Salem County, New Jersey.

 Two of his sons, a nephew and a grandson worked with him.
 In America, he specialized in long-case clocks, producing dozens of them.
 (Long-case and tall clock are terms, used interchangeably, for what today are more commonly referred to as "grandfather clocks".)
 From the first, his clocks showed that they were made to fit into the homes of cultured families with English traditions.
 He made clocks for many prominent Philadelphia families.
 He was also commissioned by Philadelphia's Common Council in 1717 to work on the town clock.

 Maker of scientific instruments

 The earliest mention of a craftsman manufacturing scientific instruments in Philadelphia was of Peter Stretch.
 In 1733, he provided Thomas Penn, Proprietor of Pennsylvania, with a number of scales and weights, and "two needles for Surveying & a Contor [sic]".
-Historical Society of Pennsylvania, Manuscripts Division, The Penn Family Papers.
-Invoice from Peter Stretch to Thomas Penn, 10 Nov 1733.